whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 1. Replace your stock card with DW1560.
 2. Change the bootflag so you can specify your region.
 The default is brcmfx-country=#a.
-3. Go to /kexts/other/additional and copy AirportBrcmFixup and the three Brcm kexts (Repo, Injector, RAM2) to /L*/E* and rebuild cache.
+3. Go to /kexts/other/additional and copy AirportBrcmFixup and the two Brcm kexts for Mojave (Repo and RAM2) and three for Catalina (Repo, Injector, RAM3) to /L*/E* and rebuild cache.
 4. Optional: Copy /kexts/other/additional/LiluFriend.kext (recommended to create your own) to /L*/E* and rebuild cache.
 5. Reboot.